Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Below are all the types of colored gold you can find in jewelry stores.

-White Gold
+What is a White Gold Alloy?

+Its exact metal composition varies, but it’s typically 75% yellow gold and 25% some other white metal or a combination of white metals.
 Jewelers add the above mentioned white metals to yellow gold to give it exclusive look and to increase white gold jewelry’s durability.

-Jewelers also use rhodium to coat white gold jewelry items and make them even whiter, more durable and resistant to wear and tear.
+Jewelers use rhodium to coat white gold jewelry items and make them even whiter, more durable and resistant to wear and tear.

-Rose Gold
+What is a Rose Gold Alloy?

-Red Gold
+What is a Red Gold Alloy?

 Red gold is an alloy of yellow gold and copper+ trace amount of silver and other metals.